 Kindness is the acid that eats through all pretensions to elite entitlement.
 It recognizes the truth of interdependence requires we meet on a ground of equality.
 All beings want happiness and to avoid suffering, and all beings’ own life is precious to them.
-These things make us equal first and foremost; before any segmentation due to status, belief, race, gender, species or anything else which divides us, applies.
+These things make us equal first and foremost; before any segmentation due to status, belief, race, gender, species or anything else which divides us.
 When we embrace another human being, literally or figuratively, in a fully honest extension of our heartfelt love and kindness, it is an act of celebrating who they are, as they are, without agenda and without conditions.
 It is an act of embracing them from this ground of being.
 It can be a powerful experience, perhaps the most powerful awareness is capable of.
-It can be as if all the energy of a panic attack due to the fear of death were being harnessed, because there is no fear, and applied to this moment between us.
-Yet the stream of compassion is stately and graceful, full of the patience of a mountain and a strength on par with a slowly revolving galaxy.
+It can be as if all the energy of a panic attack due to the fear of death were being harnessed, but because there is no fear (“perfect love casts out fear”) it’s surge is applied to this moment between us.
+Yet the stream of compassion is also stately and graceful, full of the patience of a mountain and of a strength on par with a slowly revolving galaxy.

 These powerful moments are rare.
 They are rarely found where we work, sometimes in the home, occasionally between lovers but most often it seems they occur in emergency rooms and funeral homes, our modern cremation grounds.

-It would be a mistake to overlook the powerful psychological truth behind an act of heartfelt kindness.
+It would be a mistake to overlook the powerful psychological truth within an act of heartfelt kindness.
 Before we can talk about what that is though, we will first need to clear away some baggage.
 As one might expect in a world of violence saturated entertainments we are not particularly well educated on understanding the ins and outs of compassion and kindness.
-Of late we have gone in for a more Spartan sensibility.
+Of late we have gone in for a more Spartan sensibility, that is we give military pre-eminence.
 I will argue that is sad, that by doing so people alienate themselves from the one thing that can bring healing and happiness to lives in the midst of our troubled times.

 One objection to compassion being a well spring of our human nature comes from the school of popularized biology that insists selfish genes cannot make altruistic mammals.
 We had a chance to look at just how mammals need kindness earlier among the wire and cloth monkey mothers.
 I’m willing to bet the best interpretation of the evidence is that it is very possible for a social mammal to have honest loving kindness for another.
 Objections to compassion being actually possible for human beings also abound among the philosophers.
 Nietzsche famously allowed that compassion is a part of human character but claimed those who extol its virtues to be inspired by no more than the resentment of the poor and powerless against the wealthy and the strong.
 His acidic assessment of Christian hypocrisy remains a damning indictment but that does not of necessity remove the possibility or value of actual loving kindness.